ni-m-ta/ECAP5/README.md

 # Usage

-1.Sign up
+1. Sign up
-2.Login
+2. Login
-3.Add classes or professors you want to evaluate 4.Evaluate classes or professors
+3. Add classes or professors you want to evaluate
-5.Done
+4. Evaluate classes or professors
+5. Done

 # Author